Graylog2/documentation/pages/installation.rst

 Launch a new *Raw/Plaintext UDP* input, listening on port ``9099`` and listening on ``127.0.0.1``.
 No need to configure anything else for now.
 The list of running inputs on that node should show you your new input right away.
 Let's send a message in::

-  echo "Hello Graylog2, let's be friends." | nc -w 1 -u 127.0.0.1 9099
+  echo "Hello Graylog, let's be friends." | nc -w 1 -u 127.0.0.1 9099

 This has sent a short string to the raw UDP input you just opened.
 Now search for *friends* using the searchbar on the top and you should already see the message you just sent in.
 Click on it in the table and see it in detail:

 .. image:: /images/setup_1.png

-You just sent your first message to Graylog2!
+You just sent your first message to Graylog!
 Why not spawn a syslog input and point some of your servers to it?
 You could also create some user accounts for your colleagues.

 HTTPS